SQL Query

 Supported SQL joins

-However, in doing so, there are one or two considerations to bear in mind, covered below.
+However, there are several considerations to bear in mind, as described in the following sections.

 Inner joins and left joins